cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/generic-call/basic_usage.md

 Function signature: `func JSONPbGeneric(p PbDescriptorProviderDynamicGo, opts ...Option) (Generic, error)`

-Description: Takes an IDL Provider and optional Option parametersand optional Option parameters to return a Protobuf JSON generic call object.
+Description: Currently only applicable to the KitexProtobuf protocol.
+Takes an IDL Provider and optional Option parametersand optional Option parameters to return a Protobuf JSON generic call object.
 Details of Option parameters are provided later in the text.

 ### Map Generic Call